*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 MUHBA Oliva Artés

-An old metal parts factory.
-The transformation of a city.
-How a city, which was the strongest industrial area oin the mid-19th century has transformed.
-It’s divided into 12 areas, such as industrialization, immigration, Discover how Barcelona has changed through cartographs and artifacts.
-Even how a fancy toilet (yes!) from the posh Guell family or an iron stall from the Sant Antoni market, reflect on the modern-day, ever-changing metropolis of Barcelona.
-Reflects on the past, present, and future.
+MUHBA Oliva Artés show which was the strongest industrial area in the mid-19th century, and how it has transformed.
+Discover how Barcelona has changed through cartographs and artifacts – even see a fancy toilet (yes!) from the posh Guell family or an iron stall from the Sant Antoni market, reflect on the modern-day, ever-changing metropolis of Barcelona

 MUHBA Oliva Artés, C. Espronceda, 142-146 (Parc del Centre del Poblenou), 08018 Barcelona